sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

       kubectl create -f api.deployment.yml
       ```

-20. Select **Deployments** then **api** to view the api deployment.
+20. In the Kubernetes Dashboard select **Deployments** then **api** to view the api deployment.
 It now has a healthy instance and the logs indicate it has connected to MongoDB.

     ![This is a screenshot of the Kubernetes management dashboard showing logs output.](media/Ex2-Task1.19.png "API Logs")